MdTouseefAkram/React-Series/Day 11 - Data is the new Oil/README.md

 It’s useful to consider components as “controlled” (driven by props) or “uncontrolled” (driven by state).

 # Lifting state up is like using for controlling the components vai props.

+# Prop drilling-
+In React, prop drilling refers to the process of passing data from a parent component to a deeply nested child component by passing props through intermediate components and these intermediate components even don't need this prop data themselves.

+# The problem with passing props-
+Passing props is a great way to explicitly pipe data through your UI tree to the components that use it.

+But passing props can become verbose and inconvenient when you need to pass some prop deeply through the tree, or if many components need the same prop.
+The nearest common ancestor could be far removed from the components that need data, and lifting state up that high can lead to a situation called “prop drilling”. example-
+RestaurantMenu -> RestaurantCategory -> ItemList
+Pass Props  ----- Receive Props ----    Receive Props and use this props data.
+                  and send to next deeper
+                  component ItemList.

+# Context: an alternative to passing props or to avoid prop drilling.
+Context, in React, is a way to pass data down through a component tree without having to pass props down through every level.
+This can be very helpful since this allows us to share data between components that are not directly related to each other.
+It allows the data to be accessed globally throughout the application and enable efficient state management.

+# Context is for state management, state get changed when data get changed.